 Now you know why your personal training business name is important and the characteristics it should have.
 Great!
 So how do you come up with a good one?

-Don’t worry—next, we’ll go over how to name your PT business step by step.
+Don’t worry—next, we’ll go over personal training business name ideas step by step here. .

 As you research, pay attention to the possible meaning behind the names of the businesses you’re seeing.
 What do they say about who that trainer is?
 Or what they offer?
 Or what their brand values are?
 Use their names and these questions for inspiration to come up with your own creative personal trainer business name.